CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Cwe.md

     * In the current version (CWE Version 4.14 2024-02-29 as at June 2024), there are over 1400 CWEs, and 2789 pages in the PDF version of the list.
     * It can be unwieldy to navigate or assimilate this information.

-    Using NotebookML, we can chat with the CWE document and ask questions, so that **the information comes to us** in the form of an answer.
+    Using NotebookLM, we can chat with the CWE document and ask questions, so that **the information comes to us** in the form of an answer.

     For comparison, we will also ask some of the same questions of ChatGPT4o covering 2 cases: